Severn-J-Lortie/QUHouseFinder/README.md

 ## TODO

-- Front end
+- Add login
-- CRUD backend for the front end
+- Filter CRUD (e.g. users can adda filter to be notifed on and change/delete it)
+    - Backend support involes pushing the filter object to the database
+- Add emails when filters change